 The Operating Committee has determined to calculate fee tiers every three months based on market share or message traffic, as applicable, from the prior three months.
 For the initial tier assignments, the Company will calculate the relevant tier for each CAT Reporter using the three months of data prior to the commencement date.
 As with the initial tier assignment, for the tri-monthly reassignments, the Company will calculate the relevant tier using the three months of data prior to the relevant tri-monthly date.
-Any movement of CAT Reporters between tiers will not change the criteria for each tier or the fee amount corresponding to each tier.
+Any movement of CAT Reporters between tiers will not change the criteria for each to the retirement of existing regulatory systems, such as OATS.